Swampland Distance Conjecture, Inflation and $\alpha$-attractors: Conclusions

 \section{Conclusions}

 In this paper we have discussed the interplay between the Swampland Distance Conjecture, the physics at infinite distance singularities and its implications for inflation.
 Specifically, we have pointed out that the emergent field metric predicted by the SDC (and confirmed by explicit analysis in the context of Calabi-Yau manifolds \cite{GPV}) is the same as the typical of $\alpha$-attractor models of inflation.
 The SDC therefore suggests that any scalar field travelling along a {\it non-compact} trajectory towards a boundary of the string moduli space will exhibit the phenomenology of $\alpha$-attractors for large enough parametrically field values, provided a certain regularity on the scalar potential (see Sec.~\ref{Sec:alpha}).
 However, the conjecture implies also that the limit where the universal inflationary behaviour emerges is the same where the effective field theory is supposed to break down cause of the appearance of an infinite tower of massless states.
-We have investigated these aspects and found that, although the infinite long plateau typical of $\alpha$-attractors is forbidden by the SDC, these models can still deliver a sufficient amount of inflation ($N>60$) with cosmological predictions equal to eq.~\eqref{nsr}.
-For $\alpha$-attractor models arising at infinite distances, the upper bound on the total number of e-foldings is given by eq.~\eqref{Nbound}.
+We have investigated these aspects and found a number of interesting results:

-In order to find our final results, a number of intermediate steps have been crucial: \begin{itemize} \item We have first pointed out that assuming validity of the EFT of inflation ({\it i.e.} $H\leq\Lambda_{QG}$) and eq.~\eqref{bound1} automatically leads to a universal upper bound on the inflaton field range in terms of the tensor-to-scalar ratio $r$ measured at horizon exit.
+\begin{itemize} \item We have first pointed out that assuming validity of the EFT of inflation ({\it i.e.} $H\leq\Lambda_{QG}$) and eq.~\eqref{bound1} automatically leads to a universal upper bound on the inflaton field range in terms of the tensor-to-scalar ratio $r$ measured at horizon exit.
 This bound scales as $\Delta\varphi \lesssim - \log(r)$ and, when compared with the Lyth bound ($\Delta\varphi \gtrsim\sqrt{r}$), it defines an area of inflationary models consistent with the quantum gravity constraints imposed by the SDC (see fig.~\ref{FIG:bounds}).

 \item We have argued that if $\alpha$-attractors are realised within string theory and by means of only one radial transverse direction evolving during inflation, then the kinetic metric eq.~\eqref{kin1} should vanish in the deep inflationary limit.
 This happens because the physics emerges around infinite-distance singularities in field space.
 In Calabi-Yau string compactifications, the symmetries of these spaces typically do not include the inversion transformation, which makes this inflationary construction intrinsically different from the {\it pole inflation} scenario \cite{Galante:2014ifa,Broy:2015qna,Dias:2018pgj} (although with identical predictions).
 Interestingly, this realization comes together with the additional feature that the decay constant of the axion partner goes to zero in this limit, thus implying consistency also with the bounds imposed by the WGC.
 The increase of the axion decay constant towards the end of inflation might lead to interesting phenomenological consequences.